ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 For example, _sina en mi li wile pali li pali e ijo e ijo ante._

+As a contraction, _en_ also could be _between modifiers_ too, when two different kind of thing is expressed.
+Generally it looks like this:
+`N M1 en M1`, where _N_ is a noun, _M1_ is a modifier (_one_ modifier!) and _M2_ is another (_one_) modifier.
+Usually this piece would look like this: `N M1 SEP N M2`, where _SEP_ is a separator.
+An additional _pi_ can be used after the noun.

+It meant to be used mainly in speak (where stress and emphasis helps to make it clear how this should be interpreted)!

+__Example__

+_jan (pi) pona en toki_ = _jan pona SEP jan toki_ (good people and talking people) -- the SEP marks that there is an "e" or a "li" or an "en", depends on where it is within a sentence.
+Obviously, if this structure is in the object, it is preceeded by an "e" (...e jan pona en toki).
+If it is a predicate, there is a "li" (note: it _cannot_ be used after a verb!).

+Important, that it does not work with multiple modifiers!
+_jan pona toki en ike kalama_ and _jan pona en ike kalama_ are weird and really hard to understand.
+With one modifier (the original _jan pona en toki_) it is understandable, but only with the right context.

 ### Or

 This is expressed by _anu_.
 It can be used between either _subjects_, _verbs_ or _objects_ ("sina anu mi li pali", "sina wile anu pali", "sina pali e ijo anu ijo ante").
+It also could be used as _en_ between modifiers (see: [Conjunctions > And](#and))!

 ### But